 - What international partners does the programme have?

 - It is arranged in the form of mandatory research projects.
-Students can carry out their research activities whether in groups or independently.
+Students can carry out their research activities in groups or independently.
 Research projects will last two years, starting from the first semester.

-The Department of History has research centres where students can also do science.
+The Department of History has research centres where students can also do research.
 First and foremost, it is the Centre for Historical Research.
 It has the Laboratory for Environmental and Technological History and the 'Post-Imperial Diversities' project, where researchers from Finland and Germany work.

-As a part of their internships, students can also help to organize exhibitions and excursions in museums.
+As part of their internships, students can also help organize exhibitions and excursions in museums.
 HSE University - Saint Petersburg has the Joint Department with Peter the Great Museum of Anthropology and Ethnography (the Kunstkamera) of RAS.
 We work closely with the museum and its director Andrey Golovnev.
 The Kunstkamera always welcomes student’s assistance.